Facts about ageing

 The world will have more people who live to see their 80s or 90s than ever before

-The number of people aged 80 years or older, for example, will have almost quadrupled to 395 million between 2000 and 2050.
+The number of people aged 80 years or older will have almost quadrupled between 2000 and 2050 to 395 million.
 There is no historical precedent for a majority of middle-aged and older adults having living parents, as is already the case today.
 More children will know their grandparents and even their great-grandparents, especially their great-grandmothers.
 On average, women live six to eight years longer than men.

 How well we age depends on many factors

 The functional capacity of an individual's biological system increases during the first years of life, reaches its peak in early adulthood and naturally declines thereafter.
-The rate of decline is determined, at least in part, by our behaviours and exposures across the whole life course.
-These include what we eat, how physically active we are and our exposure to health risks such as those caused by smoking, harmful consumption of alcohol, or exposure to toxic substances.
+The rate of decline is determined, at least in part, by our lifestyle and environment throughout life.
+Factors include what we eat, how physically active we are and our exposure to health risks such as those caused by smoking, harmful consumption of alcohol, or exposure to toxic substances.

-Even in poor countries, most older people die of NCDs
+Even in poor countries, most older people die of noncommunicable diseases

 Even in poor countries, most older people die of noncommunicable diseases such as heart disease, cancer and diabetes, rather than from infectious and parasitic diseases.
-In addition, older people often have several health problems at the same time, such as diabetes and heart disease.
+In addition, older people often have several health problems, such as diabetes and heart disease, at the same time.

 Globally, many older people are at risk of maltreatment

-Around 4-6% of older people in developed countries have experienced some form of maltreatment at home.
-Abusive acts in institutions include physically restraining patients, depriving them of dignity (by for instance leaving them in soiled clothes) and intentionally providing insufficient care (such as allowing them to develop pressure sores).
+Around 6% of older people in developed countries have experienced some form of maltreatment at home.
+Abusive acts in institutions include physically restraining residents, depriving them of dignity (by for instance leaving them in soiled clothes) and intentionally providing insufficient care (such as allowing them to develop pressure sores).
 The maltreatment of older people can lead to serious physical injuries and long-term psychological consequences.

 The need for long-term care is rising